Simply put, a contract is a legally binding agreement between private parties.

 Contracts: A Legal Overview

 At its most fundamental level, a contract represents an agreement between two or more parties that creates mutual responsibilities which are legally enforceable.
 Contracts are used to determine which agreements, promises, and transactions can be recognized as legally binding.
 This means that if a contract is breached, the issue can be remedied in a civil court of law.
-Washington state maintains a set of laws pertaining to business contracts, which can be found in Chapter 62A.2.201-210 of the Revised Code of Washington.
+Washington State maintains a set of laws pertaining to business contracts, which can be found in Chapter 62A.2.201-210 of the Revised Code of Washington.
 These laws state the formal requirements for enforceable contracts and provide for specific circumstances that render contracts void.

 All contracts have three basic elements, which include:

-Most contracts are governed using common law, which is derived from prior court decisions and established state law. commercial transactions involving the sale of goods and products are dictated by Article 2 of the Uniform Commercial Code.
+Most contracts are governed using common law, which is derived from prior court decisions and established state law.
+Commercial transactions involving the sale of goods and products are dictated by Article 2 of the Uniform Commercial Code.
 These rules and regulations are used to govern business transactions throughout the entire process, including the identification of contract terms, payment time and type, and issues surrounding the risk of loss.

 Memorializing Agreements Is Essential